The following is additional information regarding the PhD in Counselling Psychology program. Click headings to view content.

 - Graduates assume multiple professional responsibilities.
 Most have clinical responsibilities; two-thirds of graduates teach, 59% have supervisory responsibilities, 53% do research and administration, and 24% do consultation.

-The following professors are full-time members of the Counselling Psychology Program Faculty.
-A brief summary of their research interests is provided here, for more information please visit the Counselling Psychology Faculty page.
+For a listing of full-time members of the Counselling Psychology Program Faculty.
+Please visit the Counselling Psychology Faculty page.

 The PhD in Counselling Psychology is accredited by the Canadian Psychological Association.
 The current term of accreditation 2013-2014 to 2017/2018.
 The next site visit will be in 2017-2018